nialov/multi-scale-fracture-networks-aland-islands-2022/README.rst

 ==============================================================

-This is an open-source repository that enables the reproducibility of tables and figures in the article XXX.
+This is an open-source repository that enables the reproducibility of tables and figures in an article about multi-scale fracture and lineament analysis at Åland Islands.

 Software and data
 -----------------